myronschippers/todo-list-react-tutorial/README.md

 <div id="root" class="scaffoldPrimer"></div>
 ```

-Before we start adding the content to our `./src/components/App/App.js` document I am going to give you some base styles that we'll be using for this first part.
+Before we start adding the content to our `App.js` document I am going to give you some base styles that we'll be using for this first part.
 This is just so you don't have to worry about putting them in yourself and we can jump right into the React content.
-Make sure to copy these styles over to your `./src/components/App/App.css` stylesheet replacing all of the styles that are already in there.
+Make sure to copy these styles over to your `App.css` stylesheet replacing all of the styles that are already in there.

 ```CSS
 html,